‘The Bachelor’ Nick Viall Admits To Hiding Boners And Farting On Dates

 A photo posted by Nick Viall (@nickviall) on

-The Bachelor appeared on Bravo’s late night talk show Watch What Happens Live on Thursday night.
+The Bachelor appeared on Bravo’s late night talk show, Watch What Happens Live, on Thursday night.
 Nick Viall was definitely not shy when the host Andy Cohen asked him some tough questions during a game of “Never Have I Ever.”

 I'm putting #TheBachelor @viallnicholas28 in the hot seat tonight on #WWHL !